lillieayer/budgettracker/README.md

 ## Setup
 1. clone the github repository files into android studio
-2. click on the green code button in github, choose the url of choice and run in terminal '''git clone url'''
+2. click on the green CODE button in main github page
+3.  choose the url from HTTPS and run in terminal
+  '''git clone [paste URL from HTTPS]'''